-Visual elements are one of the best ways for me to express my thoughts.
-I first noticed my interest in design and architecture during my childhood, when I kept building cityscapes between tree roots using sticks and stones or tree barks or played around with legos.
-My kindergarten teacher had a conversation with my parents about her concern that I may be deaf.
-She said that she kept calling my name, but I was too focused on my lego structures and completely ignored her.
-When I got a little older, I started writing a diary with sketches from all of our travels.
-I was inspired by Dances With Wolves.
 Traveling has played an essential part in my journey and brought a lot of inspiration to my work.
 It allowed me to gain an appreciation for numerous cultures and work with diverse personas.
-I don't think a trip is complete without spending quality time with locals and learning about their life.
-Local people are crucial during the discovery phase of the design process and the foundation in driving the efforts to identify and solve the right problems.
-Many times I prefer traveling solo and volunteering abroad because any new experiences give me a bit of cognizance of people from different backgrounds and types of knowledge.
-I believe that in today's world, it is important that sharing your culture and learning about others by engrossing in the music, art, cuisine, language, architecture, and life is the way to travel abroad, not by staying in luxury hotels and barely stepping into the life outside.
-We show off our experiences and skillset to maintain our competitive edge, but getting to know the lives outside of our own can be liberating.
+A trip is only complete with spending quality time with locals and learning about their lives.
+Local people are crucial during the discovery phase of the design process and the foundation in driving the efforts to identify and solve the right problems in their ecosystem.
+I often prefer traveling solo and volunteering abroad because new experiences give me a bit of cognizance of people from different backgrounds.
+Design is about studying the world and ethnography is an important aspect of the design cycle for fluid, integrated experiences.
+Getting to know the lives outside of our own can be liberating.

 I get excited about telling and listening to stories.
 Listening to stories lets me identify the uniqueness of each person and how I can make my designs intuitive by comprehending their psyche.
-A big part of being a UX designer is understanding that everyone has a story to tell, and everyone's story is worth hearing.
+A big part of being a UX designer is understanding that everyone has a story to tell and is worth hearing.
 Listening makes one ask the right questions that can lead to new opportunities and new ideas.
-I believe that humanity-centered design gained more recognition over the last decade because designers and tech enthusiasts have noticed the importance of user involvement throughout the product design process to solve the correct problems and needs of their ecosystems.
-I find it a way to connect to others and practice empathy.
-In my mind, we cannot always assume that we have been in others' shoes.
-People are more complex than that, and when I found the opportunity to combine design and psychology as a focus for my career, I immediately took it and never looked back.
-After completing my B.A. in Design with a Minor in Mass Media Communications at UNC Charlotte I wanted to expand my technical skills.
-I have collaborated with developers, project managers, marketers, and clients for the past 10 years.
-I held roles ranging from front-end developer and web producer to web designer, visual designer, service designer, UX/UI designer, UX researcher, UX manager, and UX strategist.
+I believe that humanity-centered design gained more recognition over the last few decades because designers and tech enthusiasts have become increasingly aware of the importance of user involvement throughout the product design process.

-One of the main reasons I like design is that when it comes to making a positive impact on the world, connecting with others, and innovating, the possibilities are endless.
-I also love the humanity part of it, because UX designers help to give people voice.
-When I began networking with other tech enthusiasts at hackathons, their entrepreneurial spirit inspired me to pay attention to each encounter in my life and how it could be improved, from navigating through airports to finding the proper treatment for one's condition.
-I look for the same within a team or a culture I decide to join.
-Being able to work within a team that is thrilled about ideation is energizing.
-A critical aspect of design that makes it incredibly rewarding to me is that designers are humanity-focused.
-We don't just learn about systems that solve global issues; we look to the people on the ground, who drive their communities, who know and live within their cultures.
-We study them and their habitat to change their lives for the better by democratizing design and giving them the power of becoming a necessary part of the problem-solving process.
-We work through the combination and collaboration of people from diverse, relevant expertise and disciplines.
+I like design because when it comes to making a positive impact on the world, connecting with others, and innovating, the possibilities are endless.
+I am drawn to using design to help give people a voice.
+Over the years I've developed an appreciation for the scientific approach to the design process that involves user research.
+A critical aspect of user research that makes it incredibly rewarding to me is that designers are humanity-focused.
+We don't just learn about systems that solve global issues; we look to the people on the ground, who drive their communities, and who know and live within their cultures.
+We study them and their habitat to change their lives for the better by democratizing design and giving them the power to become a necessary part of the problem-solving process within their communities.
 What makes designers unique is that they are people of action, empathy, creativity, and synthesis.

 I ensure the alignment of UX strategy with the organization’s objectives.
 I conduct user research, interviews, and personas to get to know the users and their pain points.
 I get a team to map the user journey and discuss their touchpoints with the product and their ecosystem.
 It becomes a crucial part of identifying the right problem to solve.